Moelfre, Anglesey: Nature

-This area is by the large sandy beach Traeth Lligwy and the ancient stone homestead of Din Lligwy.
-Nearby Ynys Moelfre is a haven for birds, and seals and porpoises may also be seen.
+This area is by the sandy beach Traeth Lligwy and the ancient stone homestead of Din Lligwy.
+Nearby Ynys Moelfre are birds, and seals and porpoises may also be seen.
 There are more details on the village website.

 Amenities

 St Galgo's Anglican Church dates back to the 7th century.
 Carmel Congregational Chapel was built in 1829.
 Both have weekly services in Welsh and English.
 Paradws Chapel is Calvinistic Methodist.

 The village has a school with a hall that can be used for public events.
 Ysgol Gymuned Moelfre (Community School) teaches in Welsh.
 There were 63 pupils at all levels in 2013.
 The local library is in the same building.
 The village also has a football club, CPD Bro Goronwy, based in School Lane.

 There were no street lights in the village until well after the Second World War, when they were installed as a memorial to the village's war dead.

-In the village there are restaurants, a bakery, and a fish and chip shop.
+In the village there are restaurants, a small public convenience shop and a fish and chip shop.
 The RNLI Gwylfan Moelfre Seawatch Centre has a small museum, shop and book store.